-We continue to target our 2022 target annual cash incentives for our NEOs between the median and the 75th percentile of our peers, based on the market analysis of our independent compensation consultant, as described further below.
+We continue to target our 2023 target annual cash incentives for our NEOs between the median and the 75th percentile of our peers, based on the market analysis of our independent compensation consultant, as described further below.

-For 2022, our Compensation Committee (the "Compensation Committee") selected performance goals for our performance based annual cash incentive plan that were intended to promote our business plan and short-term goals, including with respect to revenue and adjusted EBITDA.
-Although we had record revenue growth, the Company did not achieve the adjusted EBITDA threshold of \$50 million needed to activate funding for the plan, resulting in no annual cash incentive payments to our NEOs for fiscal year 2022.
+For 2023, our Compensation Committee selected performance goals for our performance based annual cash incentive plan that were intended to promote our business plan and short-term goals, including with respect to revenue, adjusted EBITDA, and consumable sales growth.
+For 2023, the total weighted performance based annual cash incentive payments as a percent of target was 38.1%.
+See "Annual Performance-based Cash Incentive Compensation" below for more detail.